UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

 There are a number of ways in which you can combine togethers, for example to send the output of one command as the input to another command.
 Enter

 .. tab-set::
    :sync-group: os

    .. tab-item:: :fab:`windows` Windows
       :sync: key1

-        :console:`Get-ChildItem | Out-File -FilePath list.txt`
+      :console:`> Get-ChildItem | Out-File -FilePath list.txt`

       This will take the output from :console:`Get-ChildItem` and write it to a text file called :console:`list.txt` rather than displaying it to the screen.
 You can read the contents of this file using

       :console:`Get-Content -Path list.txt`

    .. tab-item:: :fab:`apple` macOS / :fab:`linux` Linux
       :sync: key2

-        :console:`ls -la | tee list.txt`
+      :console:`$ ls -la | tee list.txt`

       This will take the output from :console:`ls -la` and write it to a text file called :console:`list.txt` rather than displaying it to the screen.
 You can read the contents of this file using

-        :console:`cat list.txt`
+      :console:`$ cat list.txt`

+      .. admonition:: Aside

-        (You can also use the redirection operator :console:`>>` for a similar effect, but we won't cover that here.)
+         You can also use the redirection operator :console:`>>` for a similar effect, but we won't cover that here.